evz/ai-genealogy/docs/pedigree_construction_notes.md

 Kirielle et al. (2022), *“Unsupervised Graph-based Entity Resolution for Accurate and Efficient Pedigree Construction,”* is one of the few papers that tries to unify **record linkage** and **family graph reconstruction** in one coherent framework — essentially solving the same kind of problem you’re facing.

-Let’s walk through what they actually propose, how it works step-by-step, and why it’s relevant to this project.

 ---

 ## 🧩 1.
 Problem they’re solving